The Hostages

 Hostage Releases: A Glimmer of Hope

 In the aftermath of Hamas’s October 7 attack, the international community mobilized to secure the release of hostages held in Gaza.
-Through diplomatic efforts involving Qatar, Egypt, and the United States, two major ceasefire agreements have been negotiated, allowing for the phased release of captives.
+Through diplomatic efforts involving Qatar, Egypt, and the United States, two major ceasefire agreements were negotiated, allowing for the phased release of captives.

 The first exchange took place in late November 2023 during a brief truce, while a second occurred in January-February 2025 as part of a longer ceasefire.
 During these pauses in fighting, Hamas handed over hostages to the International Committee of the Red Cross (ICRC) at the Gaza border, who then transported them to Israel for medical evaluation and reunion with their families.